Fairbanks North Star Borough Court Records

 For copies of actual documents from a court file, complete the Fairbanks-specific Case File Request Form (TF-311 FBKS) and submit it using one of the following methods:

 Processing times for online or mailed requests currently run approximately four to six weeks.
 In-person requests are typically handled the same day.
-If you do not provide a case number, a research fee of $30 per hour will be added to your invoice.
+If you don't provide a case number, a research fee of $30 per hour will be added to your invoice.

 Fees for Court Record Copies